Debiday/gr-documents/spark-dgraph-connector/CONTRIBUTING.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for SDC, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+Following these guidelines helps core contributors and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please review the enhancements listed in [issues](https://github.com/G-Research/spark-dgraph-connector/issues) as you might learn that your enhancement has already been suggested.
 When you are creating an enhancement suggestion, please include as many details as possible.